 Citizen Police Advisory Board

 The Citizen Police Advisory Board (CPAB), coordinated by the Mayor's Office, was established in 1975 to resolve citizen complaints regarding police performance.
-Complaints to the CPAB may be filed, in person, at the Mayor's Office.
+Complaints to the CPAB may be filed, in person, at the Mayor's Office or with an online form.
 Within 30 working days of a complaint, two members of the Citizen Police Advisory Board meet with the complainant, the officers involved, and two members of the department.
 Recommendations on discipline and policy are based on these reviews.

 The board consists of seven community members who are appointed by the mayor and serve a three-year term.
 These meetings are open to members of the public.